ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-1-2.md

-# The Challenges of Developing a Logical Approach to Decision-Making

 In this chapter, we will explore the challenges that individuals face when trying to develop a logical approach to decision-making.
 While strategic thinking and logical decision-making are highly beneficial, they come with their own set of obstacles.
 Understanding and addressing these challenges is essential for individuals seeking to enhance their decision-making capabilities.